home | cv | studio

 Introduction to the work of Paul Dikker

-Very few artists in the Netherlands are able to make a living from their art.
-Paul Dikker is one of them.
-He has been supporting himself as an artist without any state subsidy.
-His paintings are unique and personal, they cannot easily be reduced to one particular artistic style.
-Landscape became more and more the central theme of his paintings.
+In Norway, landscape increasingly became the central theme of his paintings.
 After a period in which he concentrated on the silence and grandiosity of nature he is recently zooming into details as branches, leaves or parts of them.
 Recognizable nature is disappearing and his paintings become more and more non-figurative.
 More than ever, he is painting nature as an encompassing and overwhelming presence that is beyond our human understanding.
 It is exactly the absence of fixed meaning that defines our human condition: the ability as individuals with a free will to determine our own world and give it our own authentic purpose and meaning.
-With his adventurous, formally non-figurative paintings Paul creates a diverse, surprising and open universe that can not be captured in obvious, trivial and one-dimensional interpretations.
-His work is not only an expression of his own state of mind in relation to his social environment, but above all a loving ode to beauty and the mystery of life in all its silent incomprehensibility.
+With his adventurous, formally non-figurative paintings Dikker creates a diverse, surprising and open universe that can not be captured in obvious, trivial and one-dimensional interpretations.
+His work is a loving ode to beauty and the mystery of life in all its silent incomprehensibility, and thus a “self-evident expression of a peripheral state of mind,” says Virtanen.

 In May 2006 his painting 'Somewhere else' has been chosen as the third best Dutch work of art of the past 50 years.